KTN Optical Deflector

 - Optical switch

-Received Grand Prize at CLEO/Laser Forcus World Innovation Award
+Winner of the Grand Prize at the CLEO/Laser Focus World Innovation Awards.